astracms/astracms/apps/web/src/content/pages/terms.md

 - Some features require a paid Subscription.
 - Subscriptions are billed in advance on a recurring basis (monthly or yearly, as selected).
-- Payments are processed through third-party providers (e.g., Polar).
+- Payments are processed through third-party provider (creem.io).
 AstraCMS does not store payment card details.
 - All fees are non-refundable except as required by law.
 - If a payment fails, we may suspend or downgrade your access until payment is resolved.
 - We reserve the right to change pricing with reasonable prior notice.